AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-final.md

 ## Check page load times

-If Varnish is working, any Magento page with cacheable blocks should load in less than 150ms.
+If Varnish is working, any Commerce page with cacheable blocks should load in less than 150ms.
 Examples of such pages are the front door and [storefront](https://glossary.magento.com/storefront) [category](https://glossary.magento.com/category) pages.

 Use a browser inspector to measure page load times.

 For example, to use the Chrome inspector:

-1. Access any cacheable Magento page in Chrome.
+1. Access any cacheable Commerce page in Chrome.
 1. Right-click anywhere on the page.
 1. From the pop-up menu, click **[!UICONTROL Inspect Element]**
 1. In the inspector pane, click the **[!UICONTROL Network]** tab.